-Judges will interview contestants in 15 minute intervals - 2 minutes for oral presentation and 5 minutes interview by judges and 1 minute for serving of dish.
-There are 7 minutes between contestants for judging of paperwork and recipe.
+Judges will interview contestants in 15 minute intervals - 3 minutes for oral presentation, 5 minutes for interview by judges and 1 minute for serving of dish.
+There are 6 minutes between contestants for judging of paperwork and recipe.

-Scheduled interview times cannot be changed.
+^{}Scheduled interview times cannot be changed.